 Apr 06 2017

-Managed service accounts appeared with Windows 2008 R2 Server.
-MSA provide a dedicated account for each service without the hassle of managing password assignment or reset; less management, more security.
+Windows Managed service accounts (MSA) appeared in Windows 2008 R2 Server.
+MSA provide dedicated accounts for each service without the hassle of managing password assignment or reset.
+Less management, more security.

-Setting up a service account is done in 2 steps:
+Setting up a service account requires 2 major steps:

 Create it on the Active Directory domain controller and install it on the machine where the service will run.

-On the domain controller, launch the two following commands in Powershell to create the account which cannot be done through a graphic interface:
+On the domain controller, launch the two following commands in Powershell to create the account.
+It cannot be done through a graphical user interface:

-Then assign the account to the machine where the service will run:
+Then assign the account to the host where the service will run:

 Add-ADComputerServiceAccount -Identity Target_Server -ServiceAccount Service_Account